method-inc/pi-epaper/Readme.md

 Here's how to do it so I can save you possibly weeks of work.
 Why?
 Because I'm a nice guy.

-This software will allow you to easily take appropriately sized images on your machine (or from anywhere, really) and display them properly on the e-ink display.
+This software will allow you to easily take appropriately sized images on your machine (or from anywhere, really) and display them correctly on the e-ink display.
+This is no simple task since the demo software that you get with the

 ## Hardware

 You'll need a bit of hardware to get started.

 1. A Raspberry Pi.
-You can purchase these literally everywhere.
-Doesn't matter what model.
+You can purchase these [literally everywhere](https://www.google.com/search?q=raspberry+pi&tbm=shop).
+Doesn't matter what model, but we use the Model B.
 2. An [Embedded Artists e-ink display](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php).
 Specifically, this code is made to work with the 2.7" model.

 ## Software